Fintech

 We started by understanding where and why users were dropping off:

-• Conducted usability tests with individuals using assistive technologies such as screen readers and keyboard navigation.
+Conducted usability tests with individuals using assistive technologies (screen readers, keyboard navigation).

 Defining the Strategy

-• Enhanced Accessibility: Improved contrast, readability, and keyboard navigation, and fixed ARIA labels and form structures.
+Enhanced Accessibility: Improved contrast, readability, keyboard navigation, and fixed ARIA labels and form structures.

-Marketing & Campaign Pages: Provided structured templates for the marketing team, ensuring consistency and accessibility in all new pages.
+Marketing & Campaign Pages: Provided structured templates for the marketing team, ensuring accessibility and visual consistency across all new pages.

-• Golden1 Financial Education Contest Page: Created a responsive landing page to make contest entry easy and intuitive for both desktop and mobile users.
+Financial Education Contest Page: Built a responsive landing page that made contest entry intuitive across devices, increasing participation rates.

 Outcomes & Impact